Sipley/pipeline/README.md

 bash pipeline.sh
 ```

-### Output: two files in `data/`
+### Output
-1. `query.fasta`
+1. `data/query.fasta`

 		This contains the protein sequence for the only solved structure of a 'Venom allergen-like Protein' from flatworms, to my knowledge.

-2. `schistosoma_mansoni.PRJEA36577.WBPS13.CDS_transcripts.fa.gz`
+2. `data/schistosoma_mansoni.PRJEA36577.WBPS13.CDS_transcripts.fa.gz`

 		This is the most recent transcriptome assembly for _Schistosoma mansoni_, which arguably has the most well-annotated genome of all flatworms.

 <details><summary>This tutorial can be easily extended to a much larger number of transcriptomes</summary>

-	> NOTE: Said transcriptomes are private as many of them are currently unpublished, and the link to access them will only be provided to the instructors of this course.
-However, check back after the associated manuscript is published.

-	Download the dataset of interest by running the following code in your terminal:
+	If you have the needed link, you can download a dataset containing 47 flatworms transcriptomes by running the following code in your terminal:

 	```bash
 	mkdir transcriptomes